MingcongBai/MingcongBai.github.io/_posts/2018-04-03-cream-of-the-crop.md

 inch models here in the States, and probably elsewhere.
-Another issue with these motherboards is that, with a 35W cTDP on the Quadro and some issues with the 8000-series NVIDIA mobile graphics chips, which leads to the chips desoldering themselves, and corrupted video output.
+Another issue with these motherboards is that, with a 35W cTDP on the Quadro and some issues with the 8000-series NVIDIA mobile graphics chips, which leads to the chips de-soldering themselves, and corrupted video output.
 With this circumstance then, the T61p (and all NVIDIA-enabled T61 motherboards in general) seen two batches of motherboards, the latter of which produced since Q3 of 2008.
 With a strong T61 user community even to this day, sourcing a good T61p